What’s really going on in the cattle feedlot aerial images you see on Google maps or online stories?

 Explaining a Cattle Feedlot

-This is an aerial photo of Coronado Feeders outside Dalhart, Texas.
+The image above is an aerial photo of Coronado Feeders outside Dalhart, Texas.
 I worked here immediately after college and covered every inch of this place on a daily basis.
-The capacity of this feedlot is approximately 60,000 head of cattle at one time.
+The capacity of this cattle feedlot is approximately 60,000 head of cattle at one time.

 The offices and feed mill are on the bottom right.
 The lagoon is on the bottom left corner.
 The layout of the feedlot is engineered so that all water drains to the lagoon.
 Water evaporates and solids are used as fertilizer for local farmers to use in their fields.
 No water runs off the premises (as required by EPA regulations for CAFOs).